Au pair cost breakdown: new families

 Transportation & insurance

-Host families should provide au pairs with access to a car and car insurance as needed for childcare duties and a way to get to classes/activities.
+Host families are required to provide au pairs with access to a car and car insurance if needed for childcare duties and must facilitate transportation to get to classes and activities.

 Phone & phone plan

-For communication during on-duty hours, au pairs will need a phone and American SIM card.
+For communication during on-duty hours, au pairs will need a phone with a U.S. phone number.

 Up to $5003 for education